You are currently viewing Did you know? Greenland is 14 times smaller than Africa (despite the fake size you see on maps)!

 The Earth is round.
 And representing that on a 2-dimensional map is not easy.

-Our well-known world map uses the so-called Mercator projection… and it completely distorts the real size of the countries.
+Our well-known world map uses the Mercator projection… and that completely distorts the real size of the countries.

 It is highly disproportionate.
-Especially the countries far from the center of the planet.
+Especially the countries far from the planet’s center.
 They are not as huge as you might think.

-Everything far from the Equator looks much bigger than it really is.
-The farther countries are from the Equator, the more 2-dimensional maps “exaggerate” their true size.
+Everything far from the equator looks much bigger than it really is.
+The farther a country is from the equator, the more 2-dimensional maps “exaggerate” its true size.

 Yes, maps have been lying to you all along!